alex-peterson/STAT-545-Notes/README.md

 # helloGithub
 test repository
-This is a line from Rstudio
+This is a line from Rstudio.